Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 **Notes:**

 * Query variables can be reused within one query, but you cannot mix case.
-For example, you cannot use a query variable called &quot;user&quot; and another called &quot;USER&quot;.
+For example, you cannot use a query variable called "user" and another called "USER".

 ##### Editing Queries